Key takeaways.

 Check out the rest of this article for 3 recipes for herbal tea for different kinds of anxiety!

-Although clinical anxiety is most often treated with pharmaceutical intervention and counselling therapy, herbal medicine has a lot to offer and teach us in the way of mental health.
+Although clinical anxiety is most often treated with pharmaceutical intervention and psychotherapy, herbal medicine has a lot to offer and teach us in the way of mental health.

 Traditional medical philosophies remind us that the physical and mental body are deeply, inextricably intertwined, and we can use and think about these principles when managing mental health conditions like anxiety.
 CBD is the perfect example of an herb that helps nourish the mind and emotions by working through the body.

-This becomes more apparent when we have a look at CBD’s most vital targets in the body: the head (or mind), and the gastrointestinal tract.
+This becomes more apparent when we have a look at CBD’s most vital targets in the body: the head (mind) and the endocannabinoid system (body).

-Often with mental health conditions such as anxiety, there’s an opportunity to “look in the belly” for signs of distress.
-This is why we sometimes say that a belly can be “nervous”, or “sour”, or “atonic”.
+With mental health conditions such as anxiety, there’s an opportunity to “look in the belly” for signs of distress.
+This is why we sometimes say that a belly can be “nervous,” or “sour,” or “atonic.”
 These aren’t really physiological symptoms, but rather, they are energetic feelings produced by a dysfunction of the belly.

 This is one example of how we could use the belly as a potential portal for treating “nervousness”, “sourness” and “atony”.